RRooly/RunMania/README.md

-# TestYSOCORP
+# RunMania
-hyper casual game test yso corp
+It is an hyper casual game where you have to manage your energy to go as far as possible